 Air entraining agents entrain air by generating millions of stable, microscopic air voids in concrete.
 These uniformly dispersed air voids provide relief from the expansive freezing water, thereby preventing freeze thaw deterioration… more

-Ready mix concrete producers can optimize fleet processes and avoid overdesign with in-transit concrete management system, which is installed on every ready-mix truck.
+Ready mix concrete producers can optimize fleet processes and avoid overdesign with the VERIFI® in-transit concrete management system, which can be installed on every ready-mix truck.
 The producer can tighten controls on the entire delivery process, continually managing slump between plant and jobsite.

 Furthermore, when producers work within a performance-based specification, they can collect and analyze the in-transit concrete management system’s data for optimizing a given mix design to meet certain performance requirements.
 The reason?
 Visibility into the concrete mix as it’s transported from plant to jobsite, via this cloud-connected system… more